google/osv-scanner/USAGE.md

 ### Ignored files

 By default, OSV-Scanner will not scan files that are ignored by `.gitignore` files.
-If the specified file is not part of a git repository, `.gitignore` files are parsed recursively starting from the target directory, otherwise they are parsed from the root of the git repository as typical.
+All recursively scanned files are matched to a git repository (if it exists) and any matching `.gitignore` files within that repository are taken into account.

+There is a [known issue](https://github.com/google/osv-scanner/issues/209) that the parser does not correctly respect repository boundaries.

-The `--no-ignore` flag can be used force the scanner to scan ignored files.
+The `--no-ignore` flag can be used to force the scanner to scan ignored files.

 ### Specify SBOM